The Issues

 Edgewood Lights

-Since my first campaign two years ago, I’ve consistently expressed concern that a football stadium is an incompatible use in a traditional residential neighborhood.
+Since my first campaign in 2019, I’ve consistently expressed concern that a football stadium is an incompatible use in a traditional residential neighborhood.

 I’ve written about Edgewood’s push for a stadium several times in the past year which you can read here, here, and here.